We've been featured in:

 What personal information could be involved in customer service UK GDPR data breach compensation claims?

 A customer support department may collect your personal data to provide you with a service.
-Personal data is information that identifies a person, such as your first name and surname and date of birth.
-Sometimes a business may hold your financial information, such as your debit card details or bank account information.
+Personal data is information that identifies a person, such as your first name and surname, national insurance number, and date of birth.

 Can Customer Support Departments Breach Your Special Category Data?

-The UK GDPR also protects special category data, which is data that is of a sensitive nature.
+It is possible for customer support departments to breach your special category data.
 For example, a private healthcare provider will store medical records.
 Or a counselling service may be privy to personal information about the client’s mental health.

 How Does Data Protection Affect Customer Service?